nazhudha/CV/README.md

 I would describe myself as someone who is open minded (enjoy learning about culture, experiences & new ideas), a good learner (taught myself Japanese whilst living in Japan for 2 years) and with a wide range of skills (worked with different teams and structures in various companies).

 After having worked on the sales side of digital products for a number of years (and working closely with development teams); I realise it is programming and solving problems what I enjoy more.
-So I am excited, for a switch in my career path, to use digital technical skills to help turn ideas into new features.
+So I am excited, for a switch in my career path, to use digital technical skills to help turn ideas into new innovative features.

 ## Technologies
 **Languages:** HTML, CSS, JavaScript